 We present new and efficient optimistic contract signing schemes and prove that their efficiency with respect to messages or time is optimal if the signatories are correct and agree on the contract.
 Furthermore, we prove some bounds and limitations on optimistic contract signing in general.
-All our schemes are based on an arbitrary digital signature scheme.
-Tables 1 and 2 give a detailed summary of our results: We present a message- (3 messages) and a round-optimal (2 rounds)
+Table 1 gives a detailed summary of our results: We present a message- (3 messages) and a round-optimal (2 rounds) synchronous optimistic contract signing schemes as well as a time-optimal (time 3) asynchronous scheme based on an arbitrary digital signature scheme.
+We prove the optimality of these new schemes as well as the optimality of the scheme described in [2] by proving tight bounds on message and time complexity of synchronous and asynchronous optimistic contract signing.
+Furthermore, we show that each message/time-optimal protocol is optimal with respect to time/messages given the message/time limitation.
+In Theorem 4 we show that no asynchronous optimistic contract signing scheme with state-less third party exists.